Project-MONAI/monai-deploy/guidelines/monai-application-package.md

   - `/var/run/holoscan/export/`: when detected without any of the above being detected, the Method SHALL copy all of the above.

+Since a MAP is an OCI compliant container, a user can also run a MAP and log in to an interactive shell, using a method supported by the container engine and its command line interface, e.g. Docker supports this by setting the entrypoint option.
+The files in the MAP can then be opened or copied to the mapped volumes with shell commands or scripts.
+A specific implementation of a MAP may choose to streamline such a process with scripts and applicable user documentation.

 ### Table of Important Paths